-Its history spans back more than a century — all the way to 1887.
+Its history spans more than a century — all the way to 1887.
 This has led some baseball enthusiasts to refer to the company as the “grandfather of baseball bats” due to its staggering age.
 It would actually be a centenarian if it were a person rather than a company.
 Even people like Mickey Mantle have used products manufactured by Rawlings.

-If you’re looking for longer bats but can’t bear to swing heavier bats then a composite option like the Rawlings 2020 Quatro Pro is the best pick for you.
+If you’re looking for longer bats but can’t bear to swing heavier bats, then a composite option like the Rawlings 2020 Quatro Pro is the best pick for you.

-If you thought that the material and weight distribution on bats are the only things that ballplayers debate then you’re sorely mistaken.
+If you thought that the material and weight distribution on bats are the only things that ballplayers debate, then you’re sorely mistaken.
 In addition to those two factors, the construction of the bat is also a heated topic in the world of baseball.
-Most people swear by their choices and you’ll rarely find people switching from a one-piece bat to a two-piece bat—and vice versa.
+Most people swear by their choices, and you’ll rarely find people switching from a one-piece bat to a two-piece bat—and vice versa.

 That being said, there are a select few who admit that there are benefits to each type of construction.
 I consider myself one of those people.
-If you’re a power hitter like Babe Ruth then you probably wouldn’t be buying a Rawlings 2020 Quatro Pro.
+If you’re a power hitter like Babe Ruth, then you probably wouldn’t be buying a Rawlings 2020 Quatro Pro.
 You see, power hitters tend to favor one-piece construction bats because they retain all the power that you put into the swing.
 However, not everyone has the swinging power to properly wield a one-piece bat.

 If your power is more on the average side — and there’s absolutely nothing wrong with that — then you should be going for a two-piece construction bat instead.
-When a bat is made out of two pieces rather than one then you’ll be able to utilize the whiplash effect and generate quicker swing speeds despite your average power.
+When a bat is made out of two pieces rather than one, you’ll be able to utilize the whiplash effect and generate quicker swing speeds despite your average power.

 Most contact hitters don’t have the strongest swings and thus tend to favor two-piece construction bats like the Quatro Pro over one-piece bats.
-There’s no shame in having average power, and you should use two-piece bats to supplement your swings rather than going for a one-piece bat in an act of pride.
+There’s no shame in having average power, and you should use two-piece bats to supplement your swings rather than go for a one-piece bat in an act of pride.

 Despite my roughing up, it still looks as good as new.
 There aren’t any visible dents on the sweet spot.
-The swings are fast and you can definitely notice the whiplash effect due to its two-piece construction.
+The swings are fast, and you can definitely notice the whiplash effect due to its two-piece construction.

 Where To Buy The Rawlings 2020 Quatro Pro?